 The CMB program is not a degree-granting program.
 Instead, all students in the CMB program must be enrolled in the Ph.D. program of one of the participating departments and must satisfy the Ph.D. admissions and graduation requirements of that department.
 Prospective students must apply directly to their chosen participating department(s).

-The participating departments are:
+The participating departments and programs are: